 uwsgi --async 100 --ugreen --socket :3031

 An important aspect of suspend/resume engines is that they can easily destroy your process if it is not aware of them.
-Some of the language plugins (most notably Python) has hooks to cooperate flawlessly with coroutine/greenthreads.
+Some of the language plugins (most notably Python) have hooks to cooperate flawlessly with coroutines/green threads.
 Other languages may fail miserably.
 Always check the uWSGI mailing list or IRC channel for updated information.

 Currently uWSGI supports the following loop engines:

-Although they are generally used by a specific language, pure-C uWSGI plugins (like the CGI one) can use them without problems to increase concurrency.
+Although they are generally used by a specific language, pure-C uWSGI plugins (like the CGI one) can use them to increase concurrency without problems.

-To enable one of the async mode, you use the –async option (or some shortcut for it exported by loop engine plugins).
+--async option (or some shortcut for it, exported by loop engine plugins).

-Technically, cores ar simple memory structures holding request’s data, but to give the user the illusion of a multithread system we use that term.
+Technically, cores are simple memory structures holding request’s data, but to give the user the illusion of a multithreaded system we use that term.

 The switch between cores needs app cooperation.
-There are various way to accomplish that, and generally if you are using a loop engine, all is automagic (or require very little effort)
+There are various ways to accomplish that, and generally, if you are using a loop engine, all is automagic (or requires very little effort).

 ./uwsgi --socket :3031 -w tests.cpubound_async --async 10